jdcneto/Lung-Sound-Classification/README.md

 # Classifying Respiratory Diseases with Deep Learning
-Classifying Respiratory diseases with Pre trained audion Neuro Network using Attention on respiratory sound data.
+Classifying Respiratory diseases with Pre trained Neuro Network using Attention and Vision Transformer on respiratory sound data.

 ## Objective